vinaykris23/arduino_wack_a_mole_1d/README.md

 ## Working Setup

+1. Setup Arduino connections with the hardware as per the Circuit Diagram given.<br/>
+2. Place and connect Buttons and LED's to the respective digital pins.<br/>
-1. Download the code and upload the game to the arduino. <br/>
+3. Download the code and upload the game to the arduino. <br/>
-2. Open the Serial Monitor to view the score of the game.<br/>
+4. Open the Serial Monitor to view the score of the game.<br/>
-3. Enjoy playing the game!!! <br/>
+5. Enjoy playing the game!!! <br/>